glmck13/MobilePi/server-config/README.md

 ```
 Following the cerbot instructions, update root's crontab to renew your certificate once (or more) per day.
 The sample crontab.root file in the repository will renew your cert at 5:30AM daily.

+4. In /etc/sysctl.conf uncomment the line "net.ipv4.ip_forward=1".
+In addition, update /etc/rc.local
+to configure iptables on reboot: